-- More professionally managed for optimal performance
+- Professionally managed for optimal performance

-- More diversified to significantly lower your risk
+- Diversified to significantly lower your risk

-- Assistance from certified Investment/Wealth Counselors
+- Assistance from certified Investment/Wealth Specialists

 Benefit from expert management of your money by qualified professionals.
 Enjoy the advantage of having the funds you invest in continuously monitored.
 They remain under non-stop performance and performance analysis by seasoned research teams.
 This regular and continuous process adds value to your investment—the reason why your investments fare better when managed by an investment professional.